 The WA Guild had a rich history, being the first Guild for china painters established in Australia.
 Its founding president, Amy Lakides, promoted the art by showcasing more than 100 pieces of her hand-painted china, firstly in the north-west of Western Australia and then the eastern states and overseas.

 The book has over 140 pages and contains many beautifully coloured images of hand-painted china produced by Guild members.
-The story of the Guild is traced from the early china painters of the 1900s, through to the foundation of the Guild in 1964 and the progression of the organisation to the present day.
-Included also is a list of all known current and former members and office bearers.
+The story of the Guild is traced from the early china painters of the 1900s, through to the foundation of the Guild in 1964 and the progression of the organisation to 2014.
+Included also is a list of all known members and office bearers.